vietanhnguyen2401/JSD_Assignment_BattleCity_2024/README.md

 # Battle City - Tank 1990 Clone

 Welcome to Battle City, a Java game inspired by the classic "Tank 1990."
-This game lets you control a tank and defend your base, with support for 2-player gameplay.
+This game lets you control a tank and defend your base.
 Dive into nostalgic tank battles and enjoy retro-style gameplay!

 ## Features
-- **Multiplayer Support**: Play with up to two players controlling different tanks.
 - **Base Defense**: Protect your base from enemy tanks.
 - **Retro Style**: Inspired by the classic Tank 1990 game.